BlockScope/blockscope/www-hakyll/static/p.md

 title: '@philderbeast'
 ---

 I develop software and climb.
-I would rather climb professionally and code for pleasure.
-I have some advice that could apply to both activities:
+Proficient at both, I have some advice that could apply to either activity:

 * Check your knots and always have a backup.
 * Gear freaking is a distraction.